jcontreras28/CentralCascadeAutoSales/README.md

         routes:
             POST /order     Places order to suplier.
 Expects object {api_key, model, package}
                                 api_key must be 'cascade.53bce4f1dfa0fe8e7ca126f91bs5d3a6'
-                                model must be one of anvil, wile, roadrunner. package must be one of std, super, elite
+                                model must be one of (anvil, wile, roadrunner) package must be one of (std, super, elite)

     server/serverRTS.js
         routes:
             POST /nonce_token   Returns a one time user token to requestor in form of {nonce_token: token}
             POST/ /request_customized_model
                                 Checks token and places order if correct.
 Expects {token, model, package}
-                                model must be one of pugetsound, olympic package must be one of mtn, ltd, 14k
+                                model must be one of (pugetsound, olympic) package must be one of (mtn, ltd, 14k)